 We boarded the BTS back to Asok and went to Terminal 21 for some more shopping.

-The toilets in T21 are well worth a go, too, with their automatic bottom sprays my friend's partner went twice just for kicks!
+The toilets in T21 are well worth a go, too.
+They have automatic bottom sprays.
+I felt like going in twice just for kicks!

 7.45pm: